vmware-archive/nsxraml/md-version/nsxvapi.md

 ## snmp
 Working With SNMP
 =================
-NSX Manager receives events from other NSX components, including NSX Edge, network fabric, and hypervisors.
+NSX Manager receives events from other NSX Data Center for vSphere components, including NSX Edge, network fabric, and hypervisors.

 You can configure NSX Manager to forward SNMP traps to an SNMP Manager.